JokerAndQuinn/iFixR/README.md

 ## I. Introduction

-*Mimic* a patch generation system for user-reported bugs
+*IFixR* a patch generation system for user-reported bugs

 ![The workflow of this technique.\label{workflow}](docs/figures.png)